dallintine/MyNewWeb/README.md

-# SGA0.2
+# Microsoft project
-for the sutern project
+for the for Bank project